pndaproject/pnda-guide/producer/data-preparation.md

 	]
 	}

-By doing this, you will ensure that this will not break any components of the platform.
-But keep in mind that this new fields will not be stored within HDFS as Gobblin only managed the original format.
-There will be no impact on other components, you will be able to use these new fields on Kafka producer/consumer side which then include the Spark Streaming application.
+By doing this, you will ensure compatibilty with the platform now and in the future.
+Keep in mind that any new fields will not be stored in HDFS by Gobblin.
+You will be able to use these new fields in Kafka producers/consumers, for example Spark Streaming applications.

 #### Producer example

-Based on the previous schema update, here is the updates you need to make on the [kafka clients example repo](https://github.com/pndaproject/example-kafka-clients) in Python:
+Based on the previous extended schema example, here are the updates you would need to make to the [kafka clients example repo](https://github.com/pndaproject/example-kafka-clients) in Python:

 	schema_path = "./dataplatform-raw-v2.avsc"